ksommerdorf/FinalProject/README.md

 - Database: PostgresSQL and connect with SQLAlchemy
 - data cleaning and ML model: pandas and pandas ML-environment
 - Dashboard: [Tableau](https://public.tableau.com/views/RealEstateProject_16586455498320/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
+   * Interactions: able to click on each county and see the individual value for that county; this will develop into being able to select a certain County and have all the statistics for that county show on the dashboard
+   * Tools: interactive map; line chart showing housing prices over time; correlations maps to show the important feature's impact on the overall median housing price